capactio/capact/docs/ci.md

 It touches the matter of encrypting files in repo, which was a part of the task

 ### Entry information
-In main foldera file called env_setup.sh exists.
+In main folder file called env_setup.sh exists.
 This setups the environment for every job.

 ## PR pipeline
 The job is defined in file pr-build.yaml.
 This is executed on pull request while it is: opened, synchronize or reopened.
 The branch related is master.